devedse/WpfParallelDataflowInvestigation/README.md

 As can be seen in the log file above it ultimately ends with 1 thread running.

+### Questions

-I've set the bound capacity of this block to 10.
+1. I've set the bound capacity of this block to 10.
 But does this bound capacity means that it will store 10 items in some kind of output buffer?
-Or does it mean it will allow 10 items to be queued?
-(Because that also seems to be happening as it's queuing 10 items at the start).
+2. It also seems the bounded capacity influences the number of items that can be queued (as can be seen at the start where 10 items get queued).
+3. I also log the In: .. and Out: .. buffer counts, but they stay 0 all the time.
+Where are my messages that are done processing but are waiting to be output untill that item 5 is complete?

 ### The important code: